About

 About Up the Block

-Up the Block is an effort to connect the people of Philadelphia with resources for coping with the traumas surrounding gun violence.
-We hope to connect community members with organizations that focus on such issues as mental health counseling, the Victims Compensation Program, and after-school opportunities.
-Project Manager Sabrina Iglesias has worked to listen to Philadelphians and find out what information gaps need to be filled.
-What we’ve heard is that community members want to know where to turn after a shooting, what resources exist for kids, teens, and young adults trying to thrive without exposing themselves to violence, and how to hold their local government leaders accountable for addressing the shootings taking lives in Philly every day.
+Up the Block is a product of The Trace, a nonprofit newsroom dedicated to covering gun violence in America.
+To develop this site, The Trace’s local team in Philadelphia listened to Philadelphians to find out what information gaps needed to be filled.
+Community members told us they wanted to know where to turn after a shooting, what resources exist for children, teens, and young adults trying to thrive without exposing themselves to violence, and how to hold their local government leaders accountable for finding solutions to combat the daily shootings that continue to claim the lives of Philadelphians.
 The project builds on and is inspired by the crucial work of organizations like Billy Penn, Resolve Philly, The Philadelphia Center for Gun Violence Reporting, and Free Press, who are pioneers in the kind of service journalism we’re hoping to do here.
 To read more about why this work is so important, take a look at our intro post.

-Up the Block is a project of The Trace, a nonprofit newsroom dedicated to covering gun violence in America.
-For more information about our work, visit The Trace’s website.
+For more information about our newsroom, visit The Trace’s website.
 To reach out to Up the Block directly, you can DM us on Instagram or email us at uptheblock@thetrace.org.

 About the team